Testing a Four-Hand Arrangement at the Piano

 This week I made more progress on my new four-hand arrangement of Rachmaninoff’s Barcarolle.

-Printing a score is usually one of the final stages in finishing an arrangement, but it never means the arrangement is truly finished.
-There are almost always many edits to make after printing.
+Printing a score is usually one of the final stages in finishing an arrangement, but here are always many edits to make even after printing.

 Clare and I sight-read through the arrangement together this week to see how the parts feel when we are actually sitting at the same piano.

-That step is always important.
 Sometimes a note that looks simple on the page becomes a problem when one player needs to hold it while the other player also needs access to the same area of the keyboard.
-Sometimes a passage works beautifully in theory, but the arms do not quite fit comfortably at the piano.
-Sometimes the musical line is clear, but the distribution between primo and secondo needs to be adjusted so that it feels natural in performance.

 I have also started Clare’s request to arrange Mussorgsky’s Pictures at an Exhibition for four hands.